 If you’ve been diagnosed with heart disease, a team of health care professionals at Wake Forest Baptist Health will help you with lifestyle changes, like a heart-healthy diet, that can improve your symptoms and prevent further damage to your heart.
-Your team may include heart doctors (cardiologists), nurse specialists, nutritionists and others.
+Your team may include heart and vascular doctors, nurse specialists, nutritionists and others.

-Wake Forest Heart Center cardiologists have contributed to developing new methods of diagnosing and treating heart disease.
-Heart Center physicians have the resources and ability to offer you preventative measures, diagnostic tests, and treatments for heart disease and other heart-related conditions.
+Wake Forest Heart & Vascular Center cardiologists have contributed to developing new methods of diagnosing and treating heart disease.
+Our physicians have the resources and ability to offer you preventative measures, diagnostic tests, and treatments for heart disease and other heart-related conditions.